AnnaSak7/HI-08-ecommerce-platform-team-project/README.md

 ## :mechanical_arm: Skills developed
- **:zap: Practicing an Agile workflow developing the product in sprints.
+ **:zap: Practicing an Agile workflow developing the product in sprints. <br>
  :zap: Evolving our code collaboration skills trough GIT and GitHub.**